nickjackolaisen/BusinessInitiaitive/_posts/sole proprietorship vs llc/2023-06-28-sole_proprietrship_vs_llc.md

 By the end of this article, you will understand the details of each of these business structures so that you can make your own informed decision.

 Keep reading to find out how Sole Proprietorships compare to LLCs.

-<br>DISCLAIMER:

-Any information provided by "Business Initiative" is not meant to be taken as legal or financial advice.
-We highly recommend that you speak with lawyers, financial advisors, and tax professionals before making any binding decisions when it comes to starting, operating, and growing your business.

 ## What is an LLC?